 We set off for a trip to Brighton on the South coast of England after school one Friday evening.
-My husband, our 13 year-old son and I are staying at the Holiday Inn Brighton Seafront as part of the Holiday Inn and BritMums You’re Welcome campaign for families.
+My husband, our teenage son and I are staying at the Holiday Inn Brighton Seafront as part of the Holiday Inn and BritMums You’re Welcome campaign for families.
 Holiday Inn is part of the Intercontinental group, the largest hotel group in the world, and kids are very welcome at their hotels: so much so that they can stay and eat for free.

 Holiday Inn Brighton Seafront